 Park Gyu-young

-Park Gyu-young (박규영) has built her rise the hard way: no overnight breakout, just a steady escalation from scene-stealing support work into credible lead status.
-After being discovered through a university magazine cover and debuting in 2016, she spent her early years sharpening in smaller roles before audiences started locking onto her in It's Okay to Not Be Okay and Sweet Home.
+Park Gyu-young (박규영) built her rise without a shortcut.
+After debuting in 2016, she spent years sharpening in support roles before audiences started locking onto her through It's Okay to Not Be Okay and Sweet Home.
+That slower climb matters because it explains why she now feels so stable in lead territory.